Global Activities

 Donation of Supplies to Nantouken Children’s Training Center

 In June 2024, as part of a company trip program, a group of 95 people (48 employees and 47 family members), including employees’ family members and children, visited a facility called “Nantou Family Support Center for Children” in Nantouken, central Taiwan.
-The facility provides various activities for children from poor backgrounds, including counseling, education, sports, and recreation, to help them become self-reliant.
+The facility provides various activities for children in financially difficult situations, including counseling, education, sports, and recreation, to help them become self-reliant.
 To support these activities, ITOCHU Taiwan purchased daily necessities such as detergent and tissues for use at the facility, as well as foodstuffs, from FamilyMart Taiwan and donated them.

 ITOCHU Korea Ltd.